HsingWaves/effectivecpp_Summary/README.md

 There are 55 tips how to write the "correct" c++ code in this book.

 # Catalog
-* The fisrt four chapter
+* The fisrt 4 chapters: Accustoming yourself to C++
   * [view c++ as a federation of languages](FirstChapter/View%20C++%20as%20federation%20language.md)
   * [Prefer const, enums, and inlines to #define](FirstChapter/Prefer%20const%20enum%20and%20inlines%20to%20%23define.md)
   * [Use const whenever possible](FirstChapter/Use%20const%20whenever%20possible.md)
   * [Make sure that objects are initilaed before they are used](FirstChapter/Make%20sure%20that%20objects%20are%20initialized%20before%20they%20are%20used.md)
-* The seconde eight chapters Constructors, deconstructor, and Assignment Operators
+* The seconde eight chapters: Constructors, deconstructor, and Assignment Operators
   * [Know what functions C++ sliently writes and calls](SecondChapter/WhatfunctionslientlyCall.md)
   * [Explicitly disallow the use of compiler-generated functions you do not want](SecondChapter/Explicitly_disallow.md)
   * [Declare destructors virtual in polymorphic base classes](SecondChapter/Declare_destructors_virtual.md)